 Birth Of A Merc

 Hoare’s reluctance stems from his understandable pride at being seen as a mercenary commander.
-He formed and led 5 Commander; he organised and ran the Seychelles coup.
+He formed and led 5 Commando; he organised and ran the Seychelles coup.
 But he got his start in Katanga serving under another British mercenary.

 It all began in a Johannesburg hotel room where Scottish émigré Roderick Ian Russell-Cargill was getting paid by the government of Katanga to put together an anglophone mercenary force called the Compagnie Internationale.
 Hoare, a 42-year-old son of empire, born in Calcutta to Irish parents, saw an advert in a local newspaper and signed up for the mercenary life.